Hoshi

 Conversations & Context

-Chat history persists as one continuous thread per user in hoshi_messages with a content_blocks JSONB column that preserves multi-turn tool conversations.
+Chat history persists as one continuous thread per user with a content_blocks JSONB column that preserves multi-turn tool conversations.
 Both messages and associated costs are tracked in the database.

 The context window is token-budgeted to ~8,000 tokens.
 On each turn, the system loads recent messages within that budget, then layers in:

-[RESEARCH BRIEFING]blocks - Memories -- relevant entries from the knowledge bank, retrieved by vector search for semantic relevance
+[RESEARCH BRIEFING]blocks - Memories: relevant entries from the knowledge bank, retrieved by hybrid search for semantic and keyword relevance

 Cost Tracking

-Both engines track token usage and costs, persisting them to the database for budget monitoring and usage analysis across conversations.
+Token usage and costs are tracked per turn and persisted to the database for budget monitoring and usage analysis across conversations.

 Where It's Heading

-Near-term work focuses on expanding Hoshi's autonomy -- longer tool chains, better cost controls, and tighter integration with Squad View so Hoshi can coordinate the agents running in terminals rather than just chatting alongside them.
+Near-term work focuses on expanding Hoshi's autonomy: longer tool chains, better cost controls, and tighter integration with Squad View so Hoshi can coordinate the agents running in terminals rather than just chatting alongside them.
+Diagram generation is growing into a richer visual layer for architecture and workflow visualization.